Mardcelo/mardcelo.github.io/_posts/2025-02-26-BroncoCTF-Writeup.markdown

 Writable, Decrypted View: This view is likely used internally by the IC to perform decryption and modifications.
 This separation prevents one thread from modifying the memory while another thread is reading/executing it, a classic race condition vulnerability.

-TEB Manipulation: Hyperion uses flags in the Thread Environment Block (TEB) to prevent recursion within its own IC.
-This is a defensive measure to avoid infinite loops or stack overflows if the IC itself causes an exception.
-The TEB is a per-thread data structure that contains information about the thread, including exception handling details.
+TEB Flag Manipulation: The Thread Environment Block (TEB) is a per-thread data structure in Windows that holds crucial information, including details about exception handling.
+Hyperion reportedly uses specific flags within the TEB, potentially to prevent recursive calls to its Instrumentation Callback or to enable/disable certain checks.
+If an attacker can identify and manipulate these flags (e.g., by writing to the TEB from an injected DLL or a debugger), they might be able to effectively bypass or disable parts of Hyperion's checking mechanisms.
+The challenge lies in pinpointing the exact flags and understanding their purpose.

 Exception Handling Hijacking Prevention (Limited): The description notes that they validate event handlers and return addresses to prevent simple APC (Asynchronous Procedure Call) redirection, a common technique for injecting code.
 However, this doesn't mean exception handling is completely immune, as we'll see.